paulipa/sico-wiki/community/rules.md

 {.is-warning}

 # Chain of command
 **The coalition leadership is formed by each corporation CEO and directors**.
 Together these players will find the the most optimal solutions for leading our coalition of different types of players and cultures on a general level.
 All of these players are on the same level and none of them can dictate alone the directions the coalition should take.
-Official rules and programs on the general level of the coalition are decided together and stated on this wiki.
+Official rules and guidelines on the general level of the coalition are decided together and stated on this wiki.

+Players holding these roles are expected to behave with dignity and follow the coalition rules and guidelines in all situations, even if it would fight against their personal beliefs.
+A level of professionalism is expected from these players when acting outside their own corporation channels.

-**Players with leadership positions do not have any power over players outside of their own corporation** with matters that do not involve coalition rule violations.
+**Players with leadership positions do not have any power over players outside of their own corporation** with matters that do not involve coalition rule or guideline violations.

-**In events of member rule violations** you are bound to listen and obey the commands given to you from players that outrank you.
-Each of the players holding coalition roles are well trained and trusted members of the coalition that are trying to help moderate, oversee and guide all players.
+**Players with these roles have the authority over you when it comes to coalition rule violations**.
+You are bound to listen and follow their orders in such matters.

 The chain of command from top to down for the current coalition roles are:
 - CEO